Where I've Been Featured

 Marita breaks down the myth of the “strong Black woman”.
 She goes beyond it to show the beauty, tenderness, and vulnerability that Black women possess.
 Her book is a true call to how integral Black women are to the United States, and seeks to empower Black women to go beyond what society labels them and truly tap into their own self-care, healing, and revitalization.

-On The Oprah Winfrey Show, Marita Gave Guests Advice On How To Raise a Son
+On The Oprah Winfrey Show, Marita Gave Guests Advice On How To Raise a Black Son

 Marita’s book Saving Our Sons Saving Black Children in a Turbulent World was the focus of considerable media attention upon publication in 1995.
 Marita was a guest on the Oprah Winfrey Show where along with a panel of guests she discussed the challenges of raising healthy male children and more specifically raising healthy Black boys in a society that presents more obstacles than opportunities.